tact-lang/docs-obsolete/tact-design.md

 #### Why not tagged unions?

-When unions was discussed, all developers suggest that tagged unions has many ergonomic problems:
+When unions were discussed, all developers suggest that tagged unions have many ergonomic problems:
 1. Hard to create and unpack.
-2. Constructors is not types.
+2. Constructors are not types.
-3. Make one tagged union from another isn't a simple operation.
+3. Making one tagged union from another isn't a simple operation.

 ### Functions

-Functions in Tact is like functions in other programming languages.
-They have list of typed arguments and body.
-When function is called it returns some value or do something.
+Functions in Tact are like functions in other programming languages.
+They have a list of typed arguments and a body.
+When a function is called it returns some value or does something.

-Declaration of the function is as follows:
+The declaration of the function is as follows:
 ```
 let func = fn(arg1: Type1, arg2: Type2, ...) -> Type {
   /* body of stmts */
 }
 ```
-or using sugared version:
+or using a sugared version:
 ```
 fn func(arg1: Type1, arg2: Type2, ...) -> Type {
   /* body of stmts */
 }
 ```

 It is also possible to generalize functions using compile-time functions.
-To learn more, see [Generics section](#generics).
+To learn more, see the [Generics section](#generics).

-It is possible to create anonymous functions, i.e. function without names and use them in place as in follows:
+It is possible to create anonymous functions, i.e. function without names and use them in place as follows:
 ```
 let two = (fn(x: Int) { x + 1 })(1);
 ```